The Unfiltered Blog

 The 7 best ways to save on energy costs for the rest of the summer

-By Chuck Gassmann, President
+By Chuck Gassmann, CEO

 Are your energy costs rising along with Iowa’s summer temperatures?
 Since you’re running your air conditioner day and night, you might dread reading that utility bill each month.
 Don’t give up on saving energy and money, though!

 With these seven tips, you can keep your family cool and comfortable while keeping costs low.

 We really can’t say this enough.
 If your furnace filter is dirty or clogged, it will also affect your air conditioning.
 Even normal dust build-up can reduce airflow by 1 percent per week.

 If you’re away from home all day, why waste that energy to cool the air in your empty house?
 According to the U.S. Department of Energy, homeowners can save up to 10 percent on cooling (and heating) expenses by turning the thermostat back several degrees for eight hours a day.

 Note: We don’t recommend you set the thermostat back while you’re not home during period of high humidity or extreme temperatures since your system will have to work too hard to catch up.

 3. Set thermostat at 74-76 degrees.